joshuanestler/discord-msgfwd/README.md

   - `dstChannel` is the channel ID of the channel to which the messages should be forwarded _(text-channels only)_
   - `minLength` defines the minimum length a message should have to be forwarded _(set to 0 to disable)_
   - `maxLength` defines the maximum length a message should have to be forwarded _(set to 0 to disable)_
-  - `hasAttachments` lets the bot only forward the messages if they have attachments
+  - `hasAttachments` lets the bot only forward messages if they have attachments

 ## Installing the bot